 And for the love of cheese, no auto-responders to new followers!!

 Can’t really ignore the most popular video sharing website while doing promotion for your game!
 YouTube gets over 30 million visitors per day and it’s the 2nd most popular search engine, right after the famous Google.

-Make sure you have an awesome video that clearly showcase your game.
-Definitely take an hour out of your day and watch plenty of indie game trailer videos, see what your competition is doing.
+Make sure you have an awesome video that clearly showcases your game.
+Definitely, take an hour out of your day and watch plenty of indie game trailer videos, see what your competition is doing.
 See what would word, or what wouldn’t work well with your own game.
-Unless you are a well known studio, avoid putting your logo for 5 seconds at the beginning of your video: people’s attention spawn is SHORT on YouTube so give the people what they want.
+Unless you are a well-known studio, avoid putting your logo for 5 seconds at the beginning of your video: people’s attention spawn is SHORT on YouTube, so give the people what they want.
 Action.
 Drama.
 Flair!

 Your videos description is absolutely crucial and will be your best friend in making your game popular.
 YouTube can’t listen to your videos, so they rely on your text description to determine your video’s content.
 Put your link at the very top of the description.
 If it’s too low in your video description, people won’t see it and thus won’t click on it.

 Also, comment on ALL the videos your watch, from now on.
 Don’t advertise your own video, but be active within the YouTube community.
 This will lead many people to check out your own video!

 Popular keywords to use to name your video:

 – How To